geerlingguy/beowulf-ai-cluster/README.md

   - **llama.cpp benchmark - full cluster (rpc-server)**: Configures llama.cpp in RPC mode, and runs a benchmark against the entire cluster.
 Performance results will be summarized for the entire cluster.
   - **distributed-llama benchmark - full cluster**: Configures distributed-llama workers on all but the root node, then runs a benchmark against the entire cluster.

-To run benchmarks, run the playbook with the proper tag:
+To run benchmarks, run the playbook with the proper tag (run the individual benchmark at least one time first, to make sure everything is set up):

 ```
 # For llama.cpp individual node benchmark: